 As a cell enters cytokinesis it has two nuclei formed by nuclear division during M phase.
 During cytokinesis the cytoplasm is divided.
-Most cells divide their cytoplasm pretty evenly but not all cells are so "fair" in their allocation of the cytoplasm.
 Mitosis ensures that both nuclei have exactly equal genetic information, but cytokinesis distributes the organelles (mitochondria, ribosomes, etc.) and cytoplasm randomly.
-That's OK as long as enough organelles are present so the cell will be viable.